Ella Simmons: Career

 Simmons served in various capacities as an educator for almost thirty years.
 For the first decade of her career Simmons was variously a high school teacher and principal in schools in Kentucky and Indiana.
-From 1988-1990 she was the chair of the Department of Education at Kentucky State University.
-She was an assistant professor in the School of Education at the University of Louisville from 1990-1997, serving as associate dean of the School of Education in the last two years.
+From 1988 to 1990 she was the chair of the Department of Education at Kentucky State University.
+She was an assistant professor in the School of Education at the University of Louisville from 1990 to 1997, serving as associate dean of the School of Education in the last two years.
 In 1997 she became the vice president for academic affairs at Oakwood University in Huntsville, Alabama.
-From 2000-2004 she was the Provost and Vice President for Academic Administration at La Sierra University in Riverside, California.
+From 2000 to 2004 she was the Provost and Vice President for Academic Administration at La Sierra University in Riverside, California.

 At the 2005 General Conference session of Seventh-day Adventists Ella Simmons was elected a general vice president of the world church, thus becoming the highest ranking woman in the history of the denomination, with the exception of three woman treasurers in the pioneer era.
 Simmons' tenure has been marked by her leading role in shaping the global educational system of the now 22 million-member church.
 She has also become an icon for woman empowerment in a church grappling with the issue of the ordination of women, and is outspoken in favor of ordination without respect to gender.